Olin-Rice Science Center, Room 321

 Psychology and Social Structure

 Olin-Rice Science Center, 325

 What are the qualities of effective alliances across differences of social identity?

 Dr. Ostrove has pursued these interests in the domains of women's midlife personality development, socioeconomic status and health, social class and the college experience, and relationships between people with disabilities and non-disabled people and between people of color and white people.
-Currently, she is working on projects related to how social class background shapes people's experiences at college and graduate school, and on the qualities of effective alliances between people of color and white people and between Deaf and hearing people.
+Currently, she is working on projects related to how social class background shapes people's experiences at college and graduate school, and on the qualities of effective alliances between people of color and white people, between people with disabilities and non-disabled people, and between Deaf and hearing people.

 - BA: Williams College

 - Certificate in Women's Studies, University of Michigan